Skip to main content

 What is Income-Related Monthly Adjustment Amount (IRMAA)?

-IRMAA is a means-tested adjustment that is applied to the standard premium amount for Medicare Part B and Part D. The standard premium amount is the same for everyone, regardless of income, but IRMAA is based on a person’s modified adjusted gross income (MAGI) as reported on their federal tax return from two years prior.
-For example, the 2022 IRMAA amounts are based on the MAGI reported on the 2020 tax return.
+IRMAA is a means-tested adjustment that is applied to the standard premium amount for Medicare Part B and Part D drug coverage.
+The standard premium amount is the same for everyone, regardless of income, but IRMAA is based on a person’s modified adjusted gross income (MAGI) as reported on their federal tax return from two years prior.
+For example, the 2022 IRMAA brackets are based on the MAGI reported on the 2020 tax return.

 IRMAA is designed to make sure that those who can afford to pay more for their Medicare coverage do so.
 In addition, those with lower incomes continue to receive a lower premium amount.
-For as long as a beneficiary is enrolled in Medicare Part B or Part D, IRMAA is a monthly surcharge in addition to their standard premium.
+For as long as a beneficiary is enrolled in Medicare Part B or Part D drug coverage, IRMAA is a monthly surcharge in addition to their standard premium.

 The 2022 IRMAA brackets have been adjusted to reflect changes in average Social Security beneficiary income and inflation.
 The following table outlines the 2022 IRMAA brackets for Medicare Part B and Part D: